The Top 10 European Cities To Visit Before Brexit

-It's just under a year until the United Kingdom leaves the European Union.
-With the ease of travelling, and cost of flights afterwards still a mystery, we've decided to share our top 10 European cities to visit before Brexit.
+In January 2020 The United Kingdom left the European Union.
+With the ease of travelling, and cost of flights afterwards still a mystery, we've decided to share our top 10 European cities to visit post-Brexit.

 We have tried to keep many of the big cities such as Barcelona, Paris and Rome out of our countdown.
 In fact, we've not included any of our destinations.
 The cities on this list are more unknown cities and locations within the EU.

 Known as 'The Capital of The Alps'.
 Innsbruck combines both modern and historical culture in with its alpine focus to create a truly unique atmosphere around the city.

 Famous landmarks in the city include the 15th Century Imperial Palace, and Goldenes Dachl (The Golden Roof).

 Getting around the city is easy, with trams taking you across all corners of the city.
 The cable car system, locally called the Nordkettenbahnen, takes you straight up to the mountain slopes, which is home to many beautiful terraced resorts.